Marybeth's Upper Elementary Blog

 Thank you for visiting our website!
-We have recently incorporated a number of changes to reflect our new logo as well as feedback from our constituencies regarding the layout and features.
 I hope that you find it to be a helpful resource and I'm so glad you made your way to this blog.
-In my capacity as Director of Lower Elementary Programs here at The Center, I have the good fortune of working with an outstanding faculty and staff, a dedicated board and administrative team, and 240 of the most amazing children you will ever meet.
+I recently took on a new role at CEE and am thrilled to be serving as the Assistant Head of School after directing our Lower Elementary Programs for the past five years.
+In my capacity as Assistant Head I will also oversee grades 4-6, and my blog entries from 7/2015 on will reflect that work.
+You can still find posts from my time as Lower Elementary Director as well.
+I look forward to my continued work with our outstanding faculty and staff, dedicated board and administrative team, and, within the Upper Elementary division, 180 of the most amazing children you will ever meet!
 I hope to use this space to highlight their good work, to reflect on teaching and learning, and to pose questions aimed at helping me to improve the experience of all of our students.

 Back to Children's Programs Main